coinbump/PhaseJumpPro/modules/core/Node2D.md

 **HasTag(string name)**: Returns true if either a GameObject tag, or a PhaseJump tag exists with a matching name.

 _Note:_ GameObject tags are defined in the Unity editor.
 PhaseJump tags are stored in the `tags` property inside `Node2D`.

-**float RotationDegreeAngle**: Value of 0-360.0f for the node's rotation degree angle.

-**float RotationNormal**: Value of 0-1.0f for the node's normalized rotation degree angle.
-NOTE: if property `dontModRotation` is true, this value can exceed the normalized float value range.

 ### Internal Methods